raw937/FABI_workshop/bin/day4/Core-pangenome_analysis.md

 #### Re-run Roary using MAFFT including mystery genomes

 - Mystery genomes are labeled DJ, CA, CA6 (in .gff)
+- You will have to edit to bash for loop to give them the right prefix
+- You must remove the --genus Exiguobacterium in your loop

 - Create directories and move files <br/>
 ```cd roary``` <br/>